joshbenzon/joshbenzon/README.md

 ### Hey hey! 😄

 <!-- UPDATED: June 11, 2022 -->
-I'm Josh **(he/him)**, and I'm a rising junior at **Brown University** studying Computer Science with a focus on software, graphics, and design.
+I'm Josh **(he/him)**, and I'm a junior at **Brown University** studying Computer Science with a focus on software, graphics, and design.
 Along with being an avid researcher in positive psychology, my passions lie in software engineering, UI/UX design, and web applications.

 <!-- UPDATED: January 16, 2022 -->
 <!-- I'm Josh **(he/him)**, and I’m an incoming third-year student at **Brown University** studying Computer Science with interests in Software Principles and Visual Computing.
 I’m also an avid researcher in the Cognitive and Human Behavioral studies, specifically in emotional and artificial intelligence along with computer vision. -->